-2012 Delhi gangrape: Patiala court refuses to stay execution of convicts
+‘Playing with fire’: Delhi court raps 2012 gangrape convict’s lawyer on plea to stay hanging

 Akshay Thakur, Vinay Sharma, Mukesh Singh and Pawan Gupta are scheduled to be hanged at Tihar Jail in Delhi on Tuesday at 6 am.

-The Patiala court on Monday dismissed an application to stay the execution of the convicts in the 2012 Delhi gangrape and murder case, reported PTI.
+The Patiala House Court on Monday dismissed an application to stay the execution of the convicts in the 2012 Delhi gangrape and murder case, reported PTI.
 Akshay Thakur, Vinay Sharma, Mukesh Singh and Pawan Gupta are scheduled to be hanged at Tihar Jail in Delhi on Tuesday at 6 am.

 Convicts Thakur and Gupta had filed the pleas on Saturday.
 In his petition, Thakur said that he had filed a fresh mercy plea before President Ram Nath Kovind, which is pending.
 Advocate AP Singh claimed that the first mercy plea to Kovind, which was rejected, did not contain all facts.
-On the other hand, Gupta wanted his hanging put on hold because his curative petition against the death sentence was pending in the Supreme Court.
+Gupta also requested the court to stop his hanging as he filed a mercy petition before the president on Monday.

+Additional Session Judge Dharmender Rana, while reserving judgement on Gupta’s petition, rapped the his lawyer for filing the curative and mercy pleas so late.
+“You are playing with fire, you should be cautious,” said the judge, adding, “One wrong move by anybody and you know the consequences.”

 Earlier in the day, the Supreme Court rejected Gupta’s curative petition.
 He had sought commutation of his death penalty to life imprisonment.
 Soon after, Gupta filed a mercy plea before President Ram Nath Kovind, PTI reported.